 Interval Maintenance work Personnel Visual inspection for dirt/soiling Qualified personnel Visual inspection for free-movement of float Qualified personnel Visual inspection for leaks from the device Qualified personnel Check function of switch contact Qualified personnel

 8.3 Removal from the pipe system

-The flow monitor must first be removed from the pipe system before carrying out maintenance work.
+The flow monitor must first be removed from the pipe system before performing maintenance.

 Risk of injury from pressurized lines!